 I was apprehensive to start as my website would have to reflect who I am.
 And if I wanted to connect with my readers, it was imperative to share my own story as authentically and honestly as possible.

 Having the courage to be me, involves fear, exposure and emotional openness which is intimidating.
-But when I emphasise providing something of value and adding a personal touch, my mindset changes.
+But when my emphasis is to provide value and to add a personal touch, my mindset changes.

-I have been advised to focus on concentrating my efforts on building a relationship first with my audience.
-So I objective is to make my website welcoming and reliable so that people get to know me and begin to trust me through the information I am providing for them.
+I have been advised to focus first on concentrating my efforts on building a relationship with my audience.
+So my objective is to make my website welcoming and reliable so that people get to know me and begin to trust me through the information I am providing for them.

 So, Where Do I Begin?

 It was scary for me when I first started.
 Even though it is not difficult, it does require time and patience to learn.
 Don’t let that stop you, start, go at your own pace and find your flow.